InfinitePain/Snake-by-InfinitePain/README.md

 A PKGBUILD will be provided for Arch Linux users.
 More details coming soon.

+## Configuration File

+The game stores its configuration settings in a file that is created in the following locations:

+Windows: %APPDATA%\Snake-by-InfinitePain\configurations.txt
+Linux: ~/.config/Snake-by-InfinitePain/configurations.txt
+macOS: ~/Library/Application Support/Snake-by-InfinitePain/configurations.txt

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE.txt](LICENSE.txt) file for details.